African safari wildlife park

 The African safari wildlife parks in South Africa

 J'adore le Kalahari!
-There are two ways to explore it, either you do it yourself by car which is more an adventure, lots of fun and excitement and less expensive or you go to a private reserve which is more relaxing, luxurious.
-Either way it's a great place to be!
+There are two ways to explore it, either you do it yourself by car which is more an adventure, lots of fun and excitement and less expensive or you go to a private reserve which is more relaxing, luxurious and you'll get to know loads of information about wildlife thanks to the rangers which take you on game drives.

 Your goal in this park is to look yourself for the lions by driving around...You will have amazing experiences along the way!
 It is a very wild place...Do you know that you can hear a lion at 5 kms away from him?
 Look for lion footprints on the dry sanded roads and listen...

-I like Lower Sabie for accomodation.
+I like Lower Sabie for accommodation.
 I've slept in the self catering chalets which were very nice.
 There is a restaurant to eat out or a shop to make your own meals.

 To visit this African safari wildlife park, it's nice to combine your own driving with some game drives with professional Sanparks rangers.
 I suggest you also book the 'braai' (barbecue) in the wild, it's an unique experience that you won't forget!